timp/chess/README.md

 The system reads a file of moves and applies them to a correctly setup board.
 The system will only allow valid moves for pieces.
-The system will recognise En Passant capture.
+The system will recognise:
+ - En Passant capture
+ - Castling
+ - Queening

 ## To Do
- - Queening
- - Castling
  - Ensure move path is free of other pieces for Queen, Bishop, Rook
  - Determine whether a move puts opposing King in Check
  - Determine if a move would place own King in Check